synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ### Velero Opt-In or Opt-Out Volume Backup

 If your Velero configuration requires opt-in (velero.io/backup-name=volume-name) or opt-out (velero.io/backup-volumes-excludes=volume-name) volume annotations, you can [customize your Software Risk Manager deployment](#customizing-software-risk-manager-props) by specifying pod annotations as shown below (opt-in example).
+Replace the volume name placeholders with your volume names.

 ```
 web: